mcbenjemaa/crossplane-demo/crossplane-helm-provider.md

 Example:

+If working on external cluster:
-Create a secret of kind cluster and use it in minikube (or another kind cluster..)
+Create a secret of external cluster and use it in Mgmt cluster

 ```
-kubectl --context minikube create secret generic cluster-a-config --from-literal=kubeconfig="$(kubectl config view --minify --raw)"
+kubectl --context <mgmt-cluster> create secret generic cluster-config --from-literal=kubeconfig="$(kubectl --context <workload-cluster> config view --minify --raw)"
 ```

 Create `ProviderConfig`